Dockbite/ngx-datatable/README.md

 [![npm version](https://badge.fury.io/js/%40swimlane%2Fngx-datatable.svg)](https://badge.fury.io/js/%40swimlane%2Fngx-datatable)
 [![npm downloads](https://img.shields.io/npm/dm/@swimlane/ngx-datatable.svg)](https://npmjs.org/@swimlane/ngx-datatable)

+Forked by Dockbite to include Angular 12 + Ivy compatibility and bugfixes.

 `ngx-datatable` is an Angular component for presenting large and complex data.
 It has all the features you would expect from any other table but in a light package with _no external dependencies_.
 The table was designed to be extremely flexible and light; it doesn't make any assumptions about your data or how you: filter, sort or page it.

 It was built for modern browsers using _TypeScript, CSS3 and HTML5_ and Angular `8.0.0`.
 This is the sister project of the [angular-data-table](https://github.com/swimlane/angular-data-table) that is designed for Angular 1.x.